eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/access-conditions/index.md

 ### Dynamic Conditions

-Use this attribute to dynamically compute **who** get access and **what graphs**, based on background information from your Knowledge Graphs:
+Use this attribute to dynamically compute **who** get access on **which graphs**, based on background information from your Knowledge Graphs:

 - **Dynamic access condition** is an attribute which requires a SPARQL Select query which returns the following projection variables: `user`, `group`, `readGraph`, `writeGraph`.

-The following example query grants write access to all users which are described as creators (using Dublin Core) in graph itself.
+The following example query grants write access to all users which are described as creators (using Dublin Core) in the graph itself.

 ``` sparql
 PREFIX dct: <http://purl.org/dc/terms/>